abdulbadii/history-tidying/README.md

   379  cat -n install
 Show the next 13?
 (Enter/Spc: from newer , Ctrl-o: from older, 0..9 delete by number, Others to input string, Escape/Ctrl-c quit)

-If we hit enter, it'll show downwardly continuation of line 366, line 357 - 365
+If we hit enter, it'll show downwardly continuation of line 367 which is line 358 - 366
 or if hit control o, it'll show history line 1 - 8 and the next b press the continuation of line 9, line 10 - 17
 or if put in 371-375, it will remove these lines
 or if put some strings, it'll remove any history line having the string